statisticalbiotechnology/cb2030/questions/pca.md

 ## Design of Experiments

-1. In your youtube video you say that the difference we can see in the first plot in the jupyter notebook could be due to biases in the data sets, such as that they have been normalized separately.
+1. **(2 votes)** In your youtube video you say that the difference we can see in the first plot in the jupyter notebook could be due to biases in the data sets, such as that they have been normalized separately.
 How can such biases be avoided?
 Moreover, is the data always normalized before performing PCA and if so how is the normalization done?
 > You conduct your experiment exactly the same way for all samples.
 That is easier said than done, though.

 ## Other types of Dimensionality Reduction

-1. Is there any other dimensionality reduction methods utilizing a metric other than the covariance measure?
+1. **(4 votes)** Is there any other dimensionality reduction methods utilizing a metric other than the covariance measure?
 I.e. can you capture other features of the data in question by the same procedure as PCA?
   > One related type of analysis that is using a [different orthogonality criterium](https://stats.stackexchange.com/questions/35319/what-is-the-relationship-between-independent-component-analysis-and-factor-analy) than PCA is [Independent Component Analysis (ICA)](https://en.wikipedia.org/wiki/Independent_component_analysis).

-1. Other dimensionality reduction methods such as t-SNE are often also used for example in gene expression analysis.
+1. **(2 votes)** Other dimensionality reduction methods such as t-SNE are often also used for example in gene expression analysis.
 When do we prefer to use PCA in front of other methods, and could we then for example also use t-SNE on the data in the jupyter notebook?
 > [t-SNE](https://scikit-learn.org/stable/modules/manifold.html#t-distributed-stochastic-neighbor-embedding-t-sne) is a non-linear technique.
 We wont cover it here, but it is great for visualisation of multidimensional data.
 Feel free to try it out in the notebook example, it is relatively straightforward to implement.

 1. It has been shown that PCA is not useful for every high-dimensional dataset.
 Being the outliers affection in the data one of the PCA's main weakness.